Dennitz/Dennitz.github.io/_pages/projects.md

     </div>
     <div class="project-description">
       <p>
-        A <a href="https://github.com/Dennitz/Timetable">timetable app</a> where I did all the design work and created all the css from scratch.
+        A <a href="https://github.com/Dennitz/Timetable">timetable app</a> where I did all the design work and created all the CSS from scratch.
 I built the app with React Native and Redux.
       </p>
       <p>
       The app was downloaded from the App Store about 3000 times.